SaltySeaDog/shepherd-moon/content/posts/shoal-mates.md

 alongside the boat, and then yesterday afternoon, there it was again.
 It's only about 20cm long with a lovely yellow tail and it seems to have to work very hard to keep up with the boat, but it's still there.
-Small fish normally live in shoals and so I commented to Jacob and Vanessa that it might have lost its companions.
+Small fish normally live in shoals and so I commented to Jacob and Richard that it might have lost its companions.
 Jacob's immediate response was, "perhaps we're its shoal mate!"
 What a lovely thought.